Updated 2 July, 2019

 So how do we win the war against tobacco?

-Although there are now 1 million fewer smokers than in 2014, there remain 6.1 million adults that are still subject to the devastating harm tobacco causes.
+Although there are now almost two million fewer smokers than in 2011, there remain around 6 million adults that are still subject to the devastating harm tobacco causes.

 Reducing smoking is one of PHE’s key priorities and we continue to work day in and day out to support both government and local public health teams with a wide range of evidence, data and tools.